basavarajvs/MassTransitKafkaWebAPIDemo/SINGLE_STEP_SAGA_EXAMPLE_FACTORY.md

 {
     /// <summary>
     /// Email Notification Saga - Single-step workflow using Factory Interface Pattern
-    /// Demonstrates how simple single-step sagas are with the framework!
+    /// Demonstrates how simple AND fast single-step sagas are with the framework!
     /// </summary>
     public class EmailNotificationSaga : MassTransitStateMachine<EmailNotificationSagaState>
     {